meghdadFar/twelve-angry-llms/README.md

 # Twelve Angry LLMs

-An extensible Python library for using LLMs as judges.
+An extensible Python library for creating and using LLMs as judges.
+This library provides a framework for defining different types of judges, from those that return a simple score to those that provide a detailed, descriptive evaluation.
+It's designed to be modular, allowing you to easily connect or use different LLM providers like OpenAI, Hugging Face, or your own local models.

 ## Installation